miharothl/und-sdc-semantic-segmentation/README.md

 ### TLDR

-Trained neurla network is detecting pixels of the road.
+Trained neural network is detecting pixels of the road.

 ![build a world](./video/project_video_out.gif)